NikithaAnn/InverseKinematics/README.md

 #note to reader
-Due to a change in the code I had done before the submission, the display function is broken but the values being printed in the command is the working of the CCD IK algorithm.
-If there is a copyerror display, untick the Shadow Build checkbox in the Projects-> Build
+Display function is broken but algorithm can be verified with the printed values in terminal If there is a copyerror display, untick the Shadow Build checkbox in the Projects-> Build